GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Background and Related Work

 Prior work shows that state-of-the-art LLM capabilities emerge only when model size, dataset scale, and compute reach sufficient magnitude~\cite{NEURIPS2020_gpt3, kaplan2020scalinglaws, wei2022emergentabilities}.
 As a result, modern pretraining corpora often favor scale over domain fidelity.
 Given LLM propensity to memorization, flawed data sources with misinformation and biases are a primary driver of hallucinations~\cite{Huang_2025_survey}.
 Domain adaptation with fine-tuning~\cite{hu2022lora} can improve factuality and coherence, but risk catastrophic forgetting and cross-domain interference~\cite{wang-etal-2024-role}; continued pretraining adapts knowledge more smoothly to a target domain, but demands substantial additional data.
 In medicine, researchers warn that scarcity of diverse, high-quality data at the scale required by LLMs leads to a ``garbage in, garbage out'’ dynamic and remains a key barrier to clinical LLM deployment~\cite{Thirunavukarasu2023LLM}.
 Compounding this, large-scale public text corpora lack established cross-verification mechanisms.
 Privacy and copyright concerns restrict access to private datasets for training purposes~\cite{pereira2022, wang-etal-2024-notechat}.
 In cases where models are trained on closed-source training data that are not accessible for scrutiny, the lack of transparency blocks the public's ability to conduct a thorough investigation~\cite{nguyen-etal-2024-culturax}.

 As a response to the limited availability of verified sources~\cite{gandhi-etal-2024-better, surveydatasynthesis} and unaffordable training costs, a growing line of work seeks to maximize LLM performance with less data, emphasizing the quality-quantity trade-off.
-The NLP field's post-GPT-3 trajectory~\cite{NEURIPS2020_gpt3}, prioritized ever-larger unlabeled web corpora, arguably underweighting data quality.
+The post-GPT-3 trajectory of the NLP field~\cite{NEURIPS2020_gpt3} prioritized ever-larger unlabeled web corpora, arguably underweighting data quality.
 Recent efforts formalize data-quality criteria~\cite{zheng2025properdatasetvaluation} and show that small, high-quality datasets can outperform substantially larger but unvalidated corpora~\cite{iskander-etal-2024-quality}; likewise, compact models trained on carefully curated, domain-specific text sometimes surpass frontier general-purpose models on in-domain tasks~\cite{Kadosh10938441, chen2023maybe05dataneeded}.

 Our approach also advocates for ``data quality first'': We contend that high-quality data --- not the sheer volume of data --- is crucial to creating a reliable KG.